esh04/soBERT/README.md

 - Similarity will be determined by using cosine similarity, fluency by [`GPT2LMHeadModel`](https://huggingface.co/docs/transformers/model_doc/gpt2) and non-toxicity using [`Roberta`](https://huggingface.co/SkolkovoInstitute/roberta_toxicity_classifier)

-- We also provide multi token alternatives by replacing a the sings masks with a double masks, and then comparing the output with that obtained from a single mask.
+- We also provide multi token alternatives by replacing the single masks with a double masks, and then comparing the output with that obtained from a single mask.
 An example is as follows:

 ![Example 3](./examples/multi.jpeg)